 A designer based in Tokyo, focuses on typography, graphics, sculptures and editorial projects.

-Searching for Methods Text: Kiyonori Muroga 〈IDEA magazine〉
+Text: Kiyonori Muroga 〈IDEA magazine〉

 The modern design is developed within rules of linear technique and economy.
 The reform of technology challenged those rules, but the reality has been always ruled by the market fundamentalism.
 In the post-industrialization era, designers becomes more and more an abstract existence in the linear structure.